Stimulus update: Can I claim $50 off my internet bill? Here’s how to check

 During the COVID-19 crisis, internet access served as a golden delineation between pandemic haves and have-nots.
-It decided whether you got schooling, visits with doctors, a means of work, or the chance to see family and friends’ faces for an entire year in quarantine.
+It decided whether you got schooling, visits with doctors, means of work, or the treasured chance to see family and friends’ faces for an entire year in quarantine.

-And as the pandemic has crystallized, millions of Americans fall under the have-nots, as they either cannot afford broadband or otherwise live in underserved areas largely neglected by broadband providers.
+And as the pandemic has crystallized, millions of Americans fall under the have-nots, because they either cannot afford broadband or live in underresourced areas largely neglected by broadband providers.

-While that second problem is a greater equality issue, a $3.2 billion chunk of December’s coronavirus relief package has been directed at the first problem, in the form of $50 monthly internet coupons for qualifying households.
-The program kicks off today and you might be eligible if:
+While that second problem is a greater equality issue, a $3.2 billion chunk of December’s coronavirus relief package has been thrown at the first problem, in the form of $50 monthly internet coupons.
+The program kicks off today and your household might be eligible if:

 - You receive food stamps or Medicaid